SYNC SUMMIT LA 2026 Agenda: February 2-3

 Mark Frieser, Chair, AdSync Summit

-Music, ads and brands: How does the business work and how can you work with the business?
+Music, Ads and Brands: How do agencies and brands work with music and how can you work with them?

 The way ad agencies and brands work with music is very different from any other area of media.
 To succeed in this space, you need to understand who the players are, what they expect, what they need, and how they collaborate with artists and music companies on a practical level.